 Final Thoughts

-Online framing and matting don’t need to be as daunting as you think, and we hope this cleared up some questions you may have had about the matting part of it.
+Online framing and matting don’t need to be as daunting as you think, and we hope this clears up some questions you may have had about the matting part of it.
 A couple of other things to keep in mind.
 Without sounding too boring, our mats are made of acid-free materials with a neutral pH to prevent the color from bleeding onto your artwork.
-They are also 4-ply boards (.052”-.060” thickness) made of high quality paper that resists fading.
+They are also 4-ply boards (.052”-.060” thickness) made of high-quality paper that resists fading.

 Of course, before you can decide on matting, you will need to format your photos but we’ve got you covered there too.
 Then with our interactive frame designer, you have the ability to try different matboards and sizes before making your purchase.
 We show you some standard sizes (usually the larger the piece of art the larger the size of the matting) but because we believe that artwork should be personal, you can use our frame preview to see what works best for your piece with all the different options we have available.